Memberships Experts Shop Join Now Login

 The process of pregnancy itself places a significant load on the pelvic floor.
 During pregnancy, the levator hiatus (the pelvic floor outlet through which the urethra, vagina, and rectum pass through) increases in width as the muscles of the pelvic floor start to thin and stretch.
 In addition, there is an increased mechanical load on the pelvic floor from the weight of your baby, the weight of the uterus and placenta and the increased blood volume and body weight.

-If you are pregnant with prolapse, we would love to invite you to trial the EMP Pregnancy program where we have a series of workouts, pelvic floor exercises and expert education to help you to move safely during your pregnancy and protect your pelvic floor.
-We will highlight some of our recommended videos through this post so you can understand how the EMP can support you.
+If you are pregnant with prolapse, we would love to invite you to trial the EMP Pregnancy program.
+This program includes a series of workouts, pelvic floor exercises, and expert education to help you move safely during your pregnancy and protect your pelvic floor.
+We will highlight some of our recommended videos in this post so you can understand how the EMP can support you.

 Pregnancy and Increase in Symptoms

-It is likely that your prolapse symptoms of heaviness will increase during your pregnancy.
+Your prolapse symptoms of heaviness will likely increase during your pregnancy.
 This is due to a combination of pregnancy hormones that work to soften and lengthen the pelvic floor, an increased load on the pelvic floor and compromised movement patterns.
 However, an increase in symptoms (often more noticeable in the first and third trimesters) does not necessarily mean that your prolapse is getting worse.

-In addition to the workouts and education videos in the EMP Pregnancy Program, we recommend working with a women's health physio during your pregnancy so that you can stay on top of your pelvic floor.
+In addition to the workouts and education videos in the EMP Pregnancy Program, we recommend working with a women's health physio during your pregnancy to stay on top of your pelvic floor.

 Prolapse and Subsequent Births